Federal Student Loan Forgiveness FAQ

 How will this affect my taxes?

-While loan forgiveness is usually treated as income for tax purposes, that isn’t the case here.
+While student loan forgiveness is usually treated as income for tax purposes, that isn’t the case here.
 Mostly.
 If you have federal student loans forgiven then you will not owe federal taxes on that amount.
 However, at least some states will treat the amount forgiven as income for state tax purposes.

 If I have multiple loans, can I choose which will be canceled?

 No, you will not be able to choose.
 There is a predetermined order to how loan balances will be cancelled.

 The first factor is the type of loan, and it’s current status (in default or good standing):